Skip to main content

 GraphQL API

-For the GraphQL API, use the x-api-key header:
+For the GraphQL API, use the same x-api-key header:

 headers: {